Links on Android Authority may earn us a commission. Learn more.

 With numerous aborted or delayed projects, it’s not entirely clear what Lucasfilm and Disney have in store beyond a few streaming series revisiting familiar characters and storylines.
 Isn’t Star Wars bigger than that though?

 Read on for our review of the Obi-Wan Kenobi limited series, and a look ahead at what we can expect from future Star Wars projects.
 If you haven’t watched it yet, you can catch all six episodes on Disney Plus, including the Obi-Wan Kenobi finale, by hitting the link below.
+To see how Kenobi compares to other Star Wars content, check out our official ranking of Star Wars shows, too.

 Please be aware that we do discuss some potential spoilers below.